gdw-workshop/2018_GDW_Workshop/exercises/GDW Beast Tutorial 2018.md

 ==============================================

 ## First.
-Use this link to find the files associated with this exercise:
+Use this link to find the files associated with this exercise

 https://drive.google.com/open?id=0B8EJy8MFHGLnOW1LX1NsM05uNEk

 Download all of the files in this folder and place them in a convenient directory of your choosing.

 ##  Second.
 Some helpful resources.
 Some of these are more essential than helpful!

 Keep the manual in hand and refer to it often when using BEAST!
 It comes with the main BEAST package when you download it but you can also download it here: